-What is the Ten-Year Rule?
+What is the ten-year rule?

 Under the ten-year rule generally, you must withdraw all of the inherited IRA assets by December 31 of the tenth year following the year of death or within ten years of the date of death.
-Distributions can be taken periodically or sporadically before the end of the ten years or in a lump sum at any time.
+Distributions can be taken at any time.
+However, under IRS proposed rules, there may be an expectation for certain 'designated beneficiaries', where IRA owner died after the RBD, that annual distributions be taken within the ten-year period, even before those proposed rules are finalized.
+Consult your tax or legal professional as to the application of this annual distribution requirement to your circumstances.
 Note that for an eligible designated beneficiary who is a minor child, the inherited IRA assets must be completely distributed within ten years following the date the child reaches the age of majority.

-What is the Five-Year Rule?
+What is the five-year rule?